Drlazinho/zingen-karaoke/readme.md

 - [Google Fonts](https://fonts.google.com/)

-## 💻 Projeto
+## 💻 Project

-Zingen é uma página institucional no formato One Page, responsiva, para usar em diversos tipos de micro, pequena e média empresas.
-Contém as seguintes seções: Header, Hero, Ferramentas, Sobre e Footer
+Zingen is a one-page institutional website, responsive and designed for various types of micro, small, and medium businesses.
+It includes the following sections: Header, Hero, Tools, About, and Footer.

 ## link
 https://zingen-karaoke-one.vercel.app/